costajob/app-servers/README.md

   * [Hyper](#hyper)

 ## Scope
-The idea behind this repository is to benchmark different languages implementation of HTTP server by relying on their standard library (when possible).
+The idea behind this repository is to benchmark different languages implementation of HTTP server.

 ### Hello World
 The *application* i tested is minimal: the HTTP version of the *Hello World* example.